 Hamilton discontinued offering merit scholarships with the class that entered in the Fall of 2008.
 In 2008 we decided that the primary focus and top priority of our financial aid program was to provide need-based aid.
 This decision allows us to continue honoring our long-standing commitment to meet the full demonstrated financial need of all students we admit as well as make Hamilton accessible to talented students from diverse socioeconomic backgrounds.

-If you are an international student, please refer to our International Student Frequently Asked Questions webpage for additional information about Hamilton's financial aid policies.
+If you are an international student, please refer to our International Students webpage for additional information about Hamilton's financial aid policies.

-The cost of attendance is the annual cost of attending Hamilton College.
-This cost includes two components: direct costs and estimated costs.
+The cost of attending Hamilton College includes direct and estimated costs.
+These costs vary each academic year.

 Direct costs are also known as “billable costs” or our “comprehensive fee”.
 The comprehensive fee is set by the Board of Trustees annually in the spring.
-These costs are the same for all Hamilton students when calculating financial aid, and include tuition, room (in the College residence halls), board (in the College dining halls), and a student activity fee.
+These costs are the same for all Hamilton students when calculating financial aid, and include tuition, room, board, and a student activity fee.
 Students are charged these fees on their fall and spring semester bills.

 Estimated costs are expenses incurred while attending Hamilton that are not directly charged by the college.
 These include books, supplies, travel, and other miscellaneous personal expenses.
 These costs are considered together with direct costs when calculating the financial need of families.